THE CRITIQUES

 Accordingly, I intend to continually change my focus, so that no reviewer will either legitimately feel personally picked on or, even worse, confidently feel they are above all scrutiny.
 As for discovering material to scrutinize, based on past experience, that will be easier than finding an attractive woman inside the Playboy Mansion.

-I realize that creating this column entailed taking risks; Financial, since I was in "The Audio Business" when it started and may be again one day, and Social/Political, since I won't be very popular with either the writers, their publishers and all the other people in the audio industry who want the many favors the press can provide them.
+I realize that creating this column entailed taking risks; Financial, since I was in "The Audio Business" when it started and may be considered some sort of "traitor", and Social/Political, since I won't be very popular with either the writers, their publishers and all the other people in the audio industry who want the many favors the press can provide them.

 I will have to live with these risks.
 I just can't stand idly by while a destructive trend spreads like a disease.